This article was published in October 2016.

 Her boyfriend is really kind of trifling.
 Her best friend is trying as hard as she is to find a great relationship.
 And at work, well, at work her co-workers just don’t quite seem to get what it’s like to be an insecure black woman.

 Issa Rae’s debut HBO show “Insecure” is a smart take on what it means to be on the eve of 30 with life not turning out quite like you expected.
 But this is a comedy and Rae has already proven she can spin black girl angst into black girl magic.
 She came to HBO’s attention after riding a wave of success with her web show, “The Misadventures of an Awkward Black Girl.”
-After a couple of false starts, “Insecure” launched this season in the 10:30 p.m.
-Sunday time slot.
-It premiered last week to strong reviews.
+“Insecure” will debut its second season in the 10:30 p.m. time slot Sunday.

-Rae was recently in Atlanta at the Bronze Lens Film Festival to screen the pilot episode of her new show.
+Rae was in Atlanta last year at the Bronze Lens Film Festival to screen the pilot episode of the then new show.
 We sat down with her to talk about her journey from the web to premium cable, and about “that” rap.

 AJC: What has it been like to switch from the web show “The Misadventures of an Awkward Black Girl,” where you had total control, to going to HBO with “Insecure”?

 Rae: I’m so happy for the opportunity.
 It has been three years in the making.
 But I’m still producing content digitally.
 I’m still working with other indie content creators.
 My sensibilities will always be in indie.

 AJC: But how much control do you have now that you’re with premium cable?